-ASOP No. 4 Revision Actuarial Standards Board 1850 M Street, NW, Suite 300 Washington, DC 20036
+ASOP No. 4 Revision (Second Exposure Draft) Actuarial Standards Board 1850 M Street, NW, Suite 300 Washington, DC 20036

-The ASB posts all signed comments received by the comment deadline to its website to encourage transparency and dialogue.
+The ASB posts all signed comments received to its website to encourage transparency and dialogue.
+Comments received after the deadline may not be considered.
 Anonymous comments will not be considered by the ASB nor posted to the website.
 Comments will be posted in the order that they are received.
-All posted comments will be available to the general public on the ASB website.
 The ASB disclaims any responsibility for the content of the comments, which are solely the responsibility of those who submit them.